 .

 After transmitting an MPDU that requires an Ack frame as a response (see Annex G), the STA shall wait for an AckTimeout interval, with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay, starting at the PHYTXEND. confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the AckTimeout interval, the STA concludes that the transmission of the MPDU has failed, and this STA shall invoke its backoff procedure upon expiration of the AckTimeout interval.
 If a PHY-RXSTART.indication primitive does occur during the AckTimeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MPDU transmission was successful.

-The recognition of a valid Ack frame sent by the recipient of the MPDU requiring acknowledgment, corresponding to this PHY-RXEND.indication primitive, shall be interpreted as successful acknowledgment, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
-The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
-In this instance, the STA shall invoke its backoff procedure at the PHY-RXEND.indication primitive and may process the received frame.
-An exception is that recognition of a valid Data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.
+If the transmission of an MPDU requires acknowledgement, the acknowledgement comes to the MPDU's transmitter in the form of an Ack frame.
+When the STA that transmitted the MPDU recognizes a valid Ack frame in response to the transmission, this recognition shall be interpreted as successful acknowledgement.
+Successful acknowledgement allows the STA's frame transmission sequence either to continue or to end without retries (whichever is appropriate for the particular frame sequence in progress).
+If the STA recognizes any other transmission, including any other valid frame, that recognition shall be interpreted as failure of its MPDU transmission.
+This happens when the STA's MAC receives a PHY-RXEND.indication primitive from its PHY -- notifying the MAC that a frame has been received.
+When this primitive is received by the MAC, the MAC shall invoke its backoff procedure.
+During the backoff procedure the STA may process the received frame.

+An exception (that is, a case in which a non-ACK frame is received but that event should not be interpreted as a failure of the STA's MPDU transmission) occurs with the PS-Poll frame.
+If the STA has transmitted a PS-Poll frame, then the STA's receipt and recognition of a valid Data frame transmitted by the recipient of the PS-Poll frame shall be accepted as successful acknowledgement of the PS-Poll frame.

 Although a definite improvement there are some minor changes I think are needed.